rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 	* Administrative burden
 	* Public benefits & services
 	* Digital public infrastructure
 * Public benefits delivery is a high-leverage, high-impact area for improvement of community living standards.
-It can also be taken as a key litmus test of government’s ability to create or leverage technology to fulfill its mission.
+It can also be taken as a key litmus test of government’s ability to create or leverage technology to fulfill its core functions.

 ## Technology and administrative burdens
 * Burdens as a tradeoff of time, labor, money, etc. shouldered either by government or by residents (or third parties).